Sri Mahamariamman Temple, Penang

-Built in 1833, the Arulmigu Sri Mahamariamman Temple in George Town is the oldest Hindu temple in Penang, Malaysia, and features sculptures of gods and goddesses over its main entrance and facade.
-It is located at Queen Street, George Town.
+The Arulmigu Sri Mahamariamman Temple is a Hindu temple within George Town in the Malaysian state of Penang.
+The oldest Hindu temple in the state, it was built in 1833, and features sculptures of gods and goddesses over its main entrance and facade.

 It is also known as Mariamman Temple or Queen Street Indian Temple.
 Throughout the years, the Sri Mahamariamman temple has also been known by several names: Sri Muthu Mariamman Temple, Sri Arulmigu Mahamariamman Temple, Sri Mariamman Temple.
 All these names refer to the same temple.
-The temple is open daily from 6.30 am - 12.00 noon and 4.30 pm - 9.00 pm.
+The temple is open daily from 6:30 am - 12:00 noon and 4:30 pm - 9:00 pm.
 It became a place of worship as early as 1801 and became a temple in 1833.
 It has stood at the same place for more than 200 years.

 Temple site

 The temple is in central Georgetown on Lebuh Queen (Queen Street) and the back entrance is on Jalan Masjid Kapitan Keling (Pitt Street), in between Lebuh Pasar and Lebuh Chulia.
-Located in Penang's Little India, in the capital city of Georgetown, the Sri Maha Mariamman temple reflects the city's rich cultural heritage.
+Located in Penang's "Little India", in the capital city of Georgetown, the Sri Maha Mariamman temple reflects the city's rich cultural heritage.

 Visitation to this temple is limited to morning and evening.
 Temple opens starts from morning 6 am till 12 pm and evening from 5 pm till 9 pm.
 The temples closes after the prayers are performed at 12 pm and 9 pm respectively.
 Daily there will be Pujas (prayers), mornings 7.30 am and evening 6.30 pm.
 Prayers are usually conducted by the temple priests in these times and visitors may observe these prayer sessions taking place.
 If you wish to enter the Sri Mahamariamman temple, it would be polite to ask permission from any of the priests and please remember to remove your shoes before entering the temple grounds.